v4nn4/v4nn4.github.io/content/posts/procedural-glyph-generation/index.md

 This is obviously too much, so let’s put some constraints on the type of glyphs that we are interested in.

 First, we want to introduce the notion of equivalence classes.
-We define a equivalence class as a set of glyphs that are all equal in some sense.
+We define an equivalence class as a set of glyphs that are all equal in some sense.
 For instance, let’s say that two glyphs are equal if we can find a combination of 90° rotations, horizontal and vertical flips such that one glyph is transformed into the other one.
 The idea is that if a set of classes would form an alphabet, then no letter would « change » when reading upside down or through a mirror as it happens with Roman letters p, q, b and d.

 {{<figure width=256 align=center caption="An example of an equivalence class.
 All element of the class can be transformed into each other using symmetries and rotations" src="glyph-equivalence-class.svg">}}

 Then we want no hanging strokes.
 For instance in the French é, the accent is hanging above the letter e.
+We can enforce this by making sure that the glyph, viewed as a graph of strokes, is connected.

 ## A search algorithm